 I was 5.
 My big brother was 17.
 2 teenage girls came to door looking for brother.
 Being a gentleman, I let them in and went to find brother.
 I found him and returned to tell the girls he would be out as soon as he finished wiping himself!
 Brother was surprised when they broke up laughing when he arrived.
 Mother returned home just in time.
 True story.

-Comics-Reader Premium Member about 1 month ago
+Comics-Reader Premium Member 2 months ago

 Several years ago, I worked in an office with a receptionist whose desk was by the outer door to our suite.
 Besides greeting visitors, she answered our shared main phone line and connected the calls to the called person.